 - Conductors (insulated single-core or stranded), conduit, cable tie-downs, cable clamps

-- Signal cables (UTP Cat5 cable)
+- Signal cables (UTP5 cable)

-- Connectors (RJ-45/11) and ferrules
+- Connectors (RJ-45) and ferrules

 - Insulation materials

 - Wall anchors for mounting the COMPACT body

-1.2.3.
+1.3.
 Site survey and selection

 The EV NET COMPACT can draw up to 32A per phase at 230VAC and shall be installed on a dedicated circuit(s).
 The entire building electrical installation must be adequately sized to accept this load under peak loading conditions.
-Ensure that all elements of the electrical installation, from the utility connection, through to the dedicated EV NET COMPACT circuit are adequate for the rated power.
+Ensure that all elements of the electrical installation, from the utility connection, through to the dedicated EV NETCOMPACT circuit are adequate for the rated power.

-Ensure that the distribution panel has a position for 1/3 dedicated circuit breakers (CBs) and RCD.
-Although the COMPACT has overcurrent protection, each phase must be protected with an individual CB.
+Ensure that the distribution panel has a position for a single or 3-pole circuit breaker (CB).
+Although the COMPACT has overcurrent protection, each phase must be protected by the CB.
 Details are provided in the following sections regarding its rating and possibilities to derate.

 The COMPACT is designed for indoor and outdoor installation.
-To ensure a long service life, select a location that is not exposed to harsh elements, such as direct sunlight and rainfall, snowfall has proper ventilation and normal humidity.
+To ensure a long service life, select a location that is not exposed to harsh elements, such as direct sunlight and rainfall, has proper ventilation and normal humidity.

 Consideration about connectivity must also be made.
 For example, if the COMPACT is to be connected online via Wi-Fi, select a site within range of the wireless network to ensure a steady connection.
-Alternatively, select a site with easy access to a wired network connection or mobile network coverage.
+Alternatively, select a site with easy access to mobile network coverage.
 Consider that CT clamps, which are installed at the main distribution panel, need a wired connection to the charger.
 If a MID meter is to be installed, allocate space which is compliant with the manufacturer's requirements.

-ELECTRICAL CIRCUIT PROTECTION
+ELECTRICAL CIRCUIT PROTECTION (UK Requirements):